-10 Sustainable Design Education

-The School of Architecture and Allied Arts is home to numerous sustainable design research organizations and student groups such as the Ecological Design Center.
-The architecture program has been repeatedly ranked first in the nation for sustainable design practices in 2013.
-The undergraduate programs for interior architecture and landscape architecture were ranked in the top ten.
+8 Sustainable Design Education The College of Design is home to numerous sustainable design research organizations and student groups such as the Ecological Design Center.
+The architecture program has been repeatedly ranked first in the nation for sustainable design practices, and has been recognized multiple times as a leader in sustainable design education.
+The undergraduate programs for interior architecture and landscape architecture are also consistently highly ranked.